EJ-Lan/SuccessManifesto/README.md

 # SuccessManifesto
 This is a Python Scripting Project Which Sends An Email Reminder Yearly To Keep Track Of Goals

+### How To Use
+* Change the email `dummy152146@gmail.com` to whatever email you want to use and beside it the password
+* If you are using gmail make sure in the password section you use a generated app password instead of the gmail password

 ### Message
 Subject: Success Manifesto